collin-bchkmr/collin-bchkmr/README.md

 # Hi!
 ---
 # About me
 Hi!
-I'm 16 years old and from Germany.
+I'm 17 years old and from Germany.
 I'm currently trying to find a project to rewrite in another language to get better at coding.<br />
+I will start working as a IT-specialist for application development on the 1st September 2023.<br />
+I'm also looking for some collaborations.
+Feel free to add me on Discord!<br />

 My hobbies are:
-- Coding
 - Wrestling
 - Gaming

 [![Discord Presence](https://lanyard.cnrad.dev/api/219191061199847424
                             )](https://discord.com/users/219191061199847424)

-I'm also looking for some collaborations.
-Feel free to add me on Discord!
 ---
 # My top 5 languages
 1 - JavaScript<br />